 Koritsi led her last three pups into the puppy pen and this time she stayed!”

 All eight of Koritsi’s gorgeous puppies survived and we helped Amanda find them wonderful new homes here in England.
-Several of them now have their own amazing stories which we will be posting here shortly.

 Facebook: Compassion for Greek Paws